JohnTortola/Procedural-Terrain-Generation-Demo/README.md

  This requires unity 2020.1.11f1 to run.

+ You can add this entire folder to unity hub or open Procedural-Terrain-Generation-Demo/Assets/Scenes/SampleScene.unity

  With the project open, you can click on the "play" button to playtest the project.
  -WASD or arrows to move
  -Space to move upwards